stefcenti2022/School_District_Analysis/README.md

 - % Overall Passing: This shows the percentage of students in each school that passed both the reading and math portions of the test.

 ### Thomas High School's performance relative to other schools
 The next 2 images show the scores for THS as before the scores were removed and after.
-The table above and the THS scores in the images will be referenced in this section where were compare THS to the other schools and a few key metrics for all schools.
+The differences are as follows:
+- TODO: complete this section

+#### THS Scores Before
 <img src="./Resources/THS_summary_before.jpeg" alt="THS Before" width="600"/>

+#### THS Scores After
 <img src="./Resources/THS_summary_after.jpeg" alt="THS After" width="600"/>

-### Top 5 and bottom 5 performing schools, based on the overall passing rate
+### High and Low Performing Schools
 TODO: add images and analysis

 ### The average math score received by students in each grade level at each school